A Lesson to Learn: Motus GI Holdings Inc. (MOTS)

 Sponsored

-MOTS currently public float of 44.93M and currently shorts hold a 6.51% ratio of that float.
-Today, the average trading volume of MOTS was 935.64K shares.
+The average price from analysts is $1.92, which is $1.46 above the current price.
+MOTS currently public float of 44.93M and currently shorts hold a 6.87% ratio of that float.
+Today, the average trading volume of MOTS was 1.07M shares.

 MOTS’s Market Performance

-MOTS stocks went down by -0.83% for the week, with a monthly jump of 4.69% and a quarterly performance of -33.16%, while its annual performance rate touched -49.98%.
-The volatility ratio for the week stands at 5.39% while the volatility levels for the past 30 days are set at 6.75% for Motus GI Holdings Inc..
-The simple moving average for the period of the last 20 days is 1.56% for MOTS stocks with a simple moving average of -43.69% for the last 200 days.
+MOTS stocks went down by -8.89% for the week, with a monthly drop of -9.00% and a quarterly performance of -33.83%, while its annual performance rate touched -50.63%.
+The volatility ratio for the week stands at 5.74% while the volatility levels for the past 30 days are set at 6.84% for Motus GI Holdings Inc..
+The simple moving average for the period of the last 20 days is -6.75% for MOTS stocks with a simple moving average of -47.14% for the last 200 days.

 Analysts’ Opinion of MOTS